What is 16 Days of Activism?

 - controlling how you use your money,

-- preventing you getting or keeping a job, or to see friends or relatives,
+- preventing you from getting or keeping a job, or to see friends or relatives,

 - stalking you, by following you or visits you without your permission,